 soundtrack, was released at the end of May 1986 to mark the start of

 their European tour.
-As expected, it soared to Number One.
+It soared to Number One.
 At dawn on

-Wednesday 4th June, thirteen gigantic trucks of equipment rumbled out
+Wednesday 4th June, thirteen trucks of equipment rumbled out

-of London to begin an odyssey across eleven countries.
+of London to begin their odyssey across eleven countries.
 Queen

-performed twenty six concerts for a million fans in twenty cities,
+performed twent-six concerts for a million fans in twenty cities,

 including Stockholm, Paris, Munich, Barcelona and Budapest.
 Each city

 was chosen by the band members for personal reasons.

 9th August, they performed an open-air gig to more than 120,000 fans